 The current trustees have a strong background in education and community service setting a precedent that, hopefully, future elections will keep.
 It is unlikely that in our district we will see the election of an entire board that would seek to run our colleges as a company, maximizing outcome while minimizing

 However, in some districts this is not the case and the

-state government

-to rectify the

-problem by allowing college

-districts to opt

-in to district

-voting.
-While a

-study should be

-done on what the

-districts would

-look like, and

-should be commissioned even

-with the study's

-\$30,000 price

 attempted

-It is unlikely will see the would seek colleges as However, this a company.
+state government It is unlikely to rectify the problem by allowing college will see the districts to opt in to district voting.
+While a study should be done on what the would seek districts would to run our look like, and colleges as should be commissioned even with the study's

 tag, full implementation is not something our board should consider as a whole.

+\$30,000

+price

 De Anza students come from as far as Hayward and Gilroy; there is no way the board of trustees will be representative of everyone.
 Instead of viewing this as a detriment, I believe this gives our board a greater sense of statesmanship, one it has diligently practiced.

 Contact BRIAN ROSE at lavoz@fhda.edu

 EDITOR'S CORNER

 COLUMN

 EMPHASIS

 ON OUR SHADOW

 WEB 2.0

 La Voz Weekly | 11 lavozdeanza.com

 The right yoga instructor can save time and avoid pain, injury and misery